 There is a software that I have been using for four or five years, I think, maybe longer, and that is Typeform.
-If you’ve not heard of Typeform, it’s a software, or an app, whatever you technically want to call it.
 Basically, you just create forms.
 It also works for sending quizzes, surveys, all that kind of fun stuff.
-There are so many uses for Typeform.
+There are so many uses for Typeform automation.
 Every time I open my Typeform account, I have 30 different forms I can click on, because I use it for everything.
 Now, Typeform does have free plans.
 You can just sign up and use it totally free.
 I’m serious.
 There’s a ton of functionality on the free plan.
 If you want to pay for it, you get a little more functionality with logic branching, which is, if your user selects answer A they get this question, if they select B they get that question, and that kind of thing.

 I think the best use of this integration would be if you’re doing some kind of survey.
 Maybe you’re surveying your audience to see, hey, what do you want me to vlog about, podcast about, whatever?
 Or maybe, you are surveying past clients, because then it’s not something that you’re having to log into every day to respond to someone.
 This shouldn’t be how you get your contact form, because then you have to remember to go look at the spreadsheet every day.
 If it’s a survey that you’re like, maybe I’ll look at this once a month and I send it to clients or my audience, whatever, every so often, what’s nice is that then you can look at your answers over and over again.